Chart Color Schemes

 Avoca Beach is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Feb 2026, the population of Avoca Beach is estimated at around 4,809 people.
-This reflects an increase of 101 people since the 2021 Census, which reported a population of 4,708 people.
-The change is inferred from AreaSearch's estimation of the resident population at 4,759 following examination of the ABS's latest ERP data release in June 2024 and an additional 46 validated new addresses since the Census date.
+The population of Avoca Beach is estimated at around 4,809 as of Feb 2026.
+This reflects an increase of 101 people since the 2021 Census, which reported a population of 4,708.
+The change is inferred from AreaSearch's estimation of the resident population at 4,759 following examination of the latest ERP data release by the ABS (June 2024) and an additional 46 validated new addresses since the Census date.
 This level of population equates to a density ratio of 1,083 persons per square kilometer.
-Overseas migration contributed approximately 64.0% of overall population gains during recent periods.
-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections where applicable, released in 2022 with 2021 as the base year.
+Avoca Beach's growth rate of 2.1% since census positions it within 1.1 percentage points of the SA3 area (3.2%).
+Population growth was primarily driven by overseas migration contributing approximately 64.0% of overall population gains during recent periods.

+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
 Growth rates by age group are applied to all areas for years 2032 to 2041.
-Future population trends anticipate lower quartile growth, with the suburb expected to grow by 95 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 0.7% in total over the 17 years.
+Future population trends suggest lower quartile growth, with the suburb expected to grow by 90 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 0.8% in total over the 17 years.

 Frequently Asked Questions - Population